haku1gh/UltraStar.Core/doc/thoughts.md

 - SQLite-net 1.6.292 (not clear if this SQLite wrapper implementation will be used)
   - License: MIT
   - Use for: database
+  - There are no real libraries (.so files) for Linux available
+    - Found a possibility with interop files (this should work for Win32, Win64 and Linux)
+- DBreeze 1.95
+  - License: BSD 2-clause
+  - Use for: database
+  - PRO: Easily portable as completely written in C#
+  - CON: Its a NoSQL database.
+Search might be a bit more difficult.
+Multiple files in a folder for the database.